 Throughout 2020, the NSW Government will consult widely with councils, other stakeholders and the community to give a thorough review of the current plan and to develop an updated version that resets priorities to ensure continued delivery for the Illawarra Shoalhaven community for the next 20 years.

-There will be opportunities for the community and stakeholders to have their say on how the new plan should best reflect the vision and direction for land use planning priorities and address future needs for housing, jobs, infrastructure, a healthy environment and connected communities in the Illawarra Shoalhaven.
+The community and stakeholders will have ample opportunity to contribute thoughts and ideas about how the new plan should be shaped to best reflect the vision and direction for land use planning priorities and address future needs for housing, jobs, infrastructure, a healthy environment and connected communities in the Illawarra Shoalhaven.

 By 30 June 2020, every Council in NSW is required to prepare a Local Strategic Planning Statement (LSPS) which sets out the 20-year vision for land use in the local area, the special character and values that are to be preserved and how change will be managed into the future.